ProjectPhysX/FluidX3D/README.md

 In consequence, the arithmetic intensity of this implementation is 2.13 (FP32/FP32) or 4.73 (FP32/FP16S) or 16.12 (FP32/FP16C) FLOPs/Byte.
 So performance is only limited by memory bandwidth.

+If your GPU is not on the list yet, you can report your benchmarks [here](https://github.com/ProjectPhysX/FluidX3D/issues/8).

 | Device                        | FP32<br>[TFLOPs/s] | Mem<br>[GB] | BW<br>[GB/s] | FP32/FP32<br>[MLUPs/s] | FP32/FP16S<br>[MLUPs/s] | FP32/FP16C<br>[MLUPs/s] |
 | :---------------------------- | -----------------: | ----------: | -----------: | ---------------------: | ----------------------: | ----------------------: |
 | AMD Instinct MI250 (1 GCD)    |              45.26 |          64 |         1638 |             5638 (53%) |              9030 (42%) |              8506 (40%) |